Right Arrow

 • Digital displays with step-by-step guidance

-These visual systems work with video monitoring to ensure standardized execution regardless of operator experience level.
+These visual tools work with video monitoring to support standardized execution regardless of operator experience level.

 Sustainability requires embedding improvements into daily operations.
 Video analytics supports this through: